e-Spirit/fsxa-nuxt-module/docs/HOW_TO_ACCESS_CONTROL.md

 ## Prerequisites

+- Permission information for navigation and content should be set in FirstSpirit
 - Token or session ID stored in the client (that grants access or stores identity and/or authorization related data)
-- A way to verify the identity of and retrieve authorization data for a token or session ID.
+- A solution to verify the identity of and retrieve authorization data for a token or session ID.

 ## Restrict access by filtering data

-The FSXA API provides access to two types of data, `NavigationItem`s and `CaasItem`s.
+The FSXA-API provides access to two types of data, `NavigationItem`s and `CaasItem`s.
 To restrict access to FSXA data, the two hooks `navigationItemFilter` and `caasItemFilter` can be implemented an registered.

 ### navigationItemFilter